abinit/abinit/doc/tutorial/gw1.md

 frequencies are usually close to 0.5 Hartree.
 The parameters for the screening calculation are not far from the ones that give converged Electron Energy Loss Function ($-\mathrm{Im} \epsilon^{-1}_{00}$) spectra, so that one can start up by using indications from EELS calculations existing in literature.
+Alternatively, ABINIT can compute an approximate plasmon frequency using the Drude formula.
+This is activated by letting [[ppmfrq]] to its default value.
+It is actually safer to use the Drude value than to use blindly a value like 16.7 eV for other materials than silicon.

 ### 1.d Computing the GW energies.